 Montford Park Players Board of Directors

 The Montford Park Players are run by a volunteer board of directors, each of whom serve for a 3-year term.
-Due to limitations on in-person meetings, the board meets on the second Saturday of each month at 9:00 AM via Zoom.
+The board meets on the second Wednesday of each month at 4:00 PM via Zoom.
 Meetings are open to all, with the exception of matters affecting personnel.
 Organizational documents are available to the public here .

 & Governance Committee Chair

 Jessica works as an independent fundraising and organizational development consultant with over 14 years of experience in public media, the arts, community impact and public service sectors.
 Prior to breaking out into the world of self employment, she worked as the Director of Membership and Operations for the Public Radio Program Directors Association (PRPD), and formerly worked in the development department for Asheville’s NPR station.
 Jessica is a Certified Fund Raising Executive (CFRE) credentialed by the Association of Fundraising Professionals and holds a Master of Library and Information Science from the University of Illinois at Urbana-Champaign and a Bachelor of Science in Biology and Philosophy from the University of North Carolina at Asheville.
 She spends her free time hanging out with her 75 pound labradoodle, Max.